PITX, QC ready for Semana Santa

 She added that it has become a biggest challenge for them yearly to address “walk-in” passengers.

 Lt.
-Col. May Genio, Quezon City Police District spokes person, on the other hand said QCPD District Director Redrico A. Maranan has mobilized around 3,700 personnel to oversee public safety and putting up "assistance hubs" for travellers of the coming Holy week.
+Col. May Genio, Quezon City Police District spokesperson, on the other hand, said QCPD District Director Redrico A. Maranan has mobilized around 3,700 personnel to oversee public safety and putting up “assistance hubs” for travelers during Holy week.

-"It will be augmented by our TF-DACRT ( Task Force District Anti-Crime Reaction Team) whom you would seen patrolling the streets riding motorcycles or bicycles," Genio said.
+“It will be augmented by our TF-DACRT (Task Force District Anti-Crime Reaction Team) whom you would see patrolling the streets riding motorcycles or bicycles,” Genio said.

 Dexter Cardenas, QC Traffic and Transport Management chief, said Mayor Joy Belmonte’s instruction is for them to focus on areas where people converged, like churches, pilgrimage, malls and bus stations during the last two weeks of this month.